Coregular submanifolds and Poisson submersions: Poisson submersions with Poisson fibres

 In the spirit of the comment leading up to Proposition \ref{pro : regular holds no surprises}, one could say that, for the class of submanifolds which arise as fibres of Poisson submersions, the hierarchy of Figure \ref{fig:hierarchyintro2} collapses.
 Other pertinent examples of this phenomenon can be found in Section \ref{sec : Examples}.

-\begin{remark}\normalfont A Poisson map $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$ is automatically transverse to any Poisson transversal $Y \subset M$, whose preimage $X:=p^{-1}(Y) \subset \Sigma$ is again a Poisson transversal, and $p|_X:X \to Y$ becomes a Poisson map for the induced Poisson structures \cite[Lemma 1]{PT1.5}.
-Theorem \ref{thm : coregular submersion pulls back coregular} may be regarded as a possible analogue to this previous statement in the context of coregular submanifolds (as opposed to Poisson transversals).
-Let us point out in passing that Poisson maps need \emph{not} meet coregular submanifolds cleanly, and even when they do (as in the hypotheses of Theorem \ref{thm : coregular submersion pulls back coregular}), their preimage need not be Poisson-Dirac, as the next two examples illustrate. \end{remark}
+\begin{remark}\normalfont A Poisson map $p \colon (\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$ is automatically transverse to any Poisson transversal $Y \subset M$, whose preimage $X \colon =p^{-1}(Y) \subset \Sigma$ is again a Poisson transversal, and $p|_X \colon X \to Y$ becomes a Poisson map for the induced Poisson structures \cite[Lemma 1]{PT1.5}.
+Theorem \ref{thm : coregular submersion pulls back coregular} may be regarded as a possible analogue to this previous statement in the context of coregular Poisson-Dirac submanifolds. \end{remark} Let us point out in passing that --- in contrast to Poisson transversals --- Poisson maps need \emph{not} meet coregular Poisson-Dirac submanifolds cleanly, and even when they do (as in the hypotheses of Theorem \ref{thm : coregular submersion pulls back coregular}), their preimage need not be Poisson-Dirac, as the next two examples illustrate.

 \begin{example} \normalfont \emph{An example of a Poisson map which does not meet leaves cleanly.} Consider the surjective Poisson map Then $\psi$ does not meet cleanly the leaf consisting of the origin alone, since is not a manifold. \end{example}